 The company promotes high standards of food safety and health and safety throughout the business.

 At the end of September 2021, 99.1% of pubs had achieved the maximum five stars for the Food Hygiene Rating Scheme, run by local authorities in England and Wales, with 99.74% achieving a rating of four or above.
 All pubs in Scotland are assessed under the Scottish ‘pass/fail’ scheme – and achieved a ‘pass’.

-With Reading Borough Council, we have signed a primary authority partnership (under the Better Regulation Delivery Office scheme) for health and safety, food safety and trading standards.
+With Milton Keynes Council, we have signed a primary authority partnership (under the Better Regulation Delivery Office scheme) for health and safety, food safety and trading standards.

 Every pub receives at least five quality-assurance visits each month from a combination of its area manager, the audit department, an external ‘mystery shopper’ company and other head-office managers.
 The scores from these visits are combined and form part of the bonus scheme for all pub-based employees.

 There are 867 pubs (99%) accredited by Cask Marque for the quality and consistency of the real ales which they serve.

 There are 242 Wetherspoon pubs listed in the CAMRA Good Beer Guide 2021 (2020: 248 pubs) – a larger proportion, we believe, than any other substantial pub company.

 We have committed to highlighting a balance of menu options (including low-calorie dishes) within our promotions, including clubs and other offers.

 We will not advertise anything HFSS4 to children across any channel, as defined by the Ofcom Nutrient Profiling Model.

 We will adhere to the BCAP, Ofcom and CAP codes for advertising to children.